- Develop effective service delivery through collaboration and sharing of data

 Irina Bastrakova Director, Spatial Data Architecture Geoscience Australia

-- Identify emerging industry trends through data science
+- Identify emerging industry trends for data collaboration

 - Create data-driven values and establish new programs